-Of course, 1966 saw the rise of the Cybermen in Dr Who, and finally, William Gibson is credit with popularising the term Cyberpunk, in his fictional novel, Neuromancer in 1984.
+Of course, 1966 saw the rise of the Cybermen in Dr Who (!) and William Gibson is credited with popularising the term Cyberpunk, in his fictional novel, Neuromancer in 1984.

-But in truth, it took the birth of the internet to really propel the term Cyber into the position it benefits from today.
+In truth, it took the birth of the internet to really propel the term Cyber into the position and importance it has today.

-Looking at the description above, and the history of the word Cyber, we can forgive everyone for thinking that Cybersecurity is all about technology.
-But that is not the case.
-Yes the definition of Cybersecurity talks about the ‘unauthorised use of electronic data’, but it goes on to talk about the measures which are taken to achieve this.
+Looking at the description above, and the history of the word Cyber, we can forgive anyone for thinking that Cybersecurity is all about technology, but that is not the case.
+Though the definition of Cybersecurity talks about the ‘unauthorised use of electronic data’ it goes on to talk about the measures which are taken to achieve this.

 In 1999, Bruce Schneier (author and cryptographer) popularised the idea that good security requires a focus on people, process and technology.

-But more than twenty years on, we are still trying to educate business owners and leaders on the fact that Cybersecurity isn’t about technology, but the protection of Data; And specifically electronic Data and the mechanisms we use to achieve this.
+But more than twenty years on, we are still trying to educate business owners and leaders on the fact that Cybersecurity isn’t about technology, but the protection of data, specifically electronic data and the mechanisms we use to achieve this.

-Of course, we all know that Cybersecurity is about technology, and it absolutely should not be forgotten.
-But it is only one part of the whole story.
-Cybersecurity specialists are often very proud of their technical capabilities and knowledge, but without people and process at play, all the technical knowledge and devices in the world will not save you from a determined Cybercriminal or disgruntled employee.
+Of course, we all know that Cybersecurity is about technology, and it absolutely should not be forgotten, however, it is only one part of the whole story.
+Cybersecurity specialists are often very proud of their technical capabilities and knowledge, but without people and processes at play, all the technical knowledge and devices in the world will not save you from a determined Cybercriminal or disgruntled employee.